 Staying in your comfort zone gives a false sense of security.
 This is a massive cost to you.

-Missing out on all of this rich, amazing experience, is a cause of frustration and a source of fear that drains vitality from your life.
+Missing out on all of this rich, amazing experience of life, is a cause of frustration and a source of fear that drains vitality from your life.

-It’s often also the reason why you (and others) may find fault in the efforts of someone else to improve their own life, make a change and seek a new, positive experience.
+It’s also often the reason why you and others (myself included) may find fault in the efforts of someone else to improve their own life, make a change and seek a new, positive experience.

-How can I get out my comfort zone?
+How to get out of your comfort zone.